Lighting Notes, including

-Painless Upgrade (least expensive)1.
+Painless Upgrade (least expensive!)1.
 Halogen upgrades to standard 7 inch seal beam elements.
 (Reference PN H6024) The G-E units shown here are just a reference example...Sylvania and Wagner, and likely others as well produce these:

-Painless Upgrade (a bit more expensive)2.
-Separate reflector and H4 lamp setups Cibie.
+Painless Upgrade (a bit more expensive!)2.
+Separate reflector and H4 lamp elements.

 Other Lighting: (LED replacements for Brake and directional indicators.)
 Brake Light Upgrades

-Upgrading Headlights to be controlled by Relays: My opinion of this modern practice differs from many, who are influenced by the common practice today, justified by decorative low current, illuminated switches fitted on today's cars.
-It's just not necessary, given the beefy, reliable switches and associated wiring which were fitted on vintage cars!
+Upgrading Headlights to be controlled by Relays: My carefully considered opinion of this modern practice differs from many, who are influenced by the common practice today, justified by decorative low current, illuminated switches fitted on today's cars.
+It's just not necessary, given the beefy, reliable switches and associated wiring which were fitted on our vintage cars!
+[See link below!]
 Wire does not go bad.
 Connections on the other hand do!
 If you are experiencing dim/yellow headlights, check your system voltage and also voltage at the Lights, and if necessary, locate and minimize any significant voltage drop...it will likely be at a connection/crimp or connector, but this is NO justification for tearing the entire system apart and installing headlight control relays...it just aint!

 Before you go and install relays to control your headlights, in order to get good voltage to them, please check the easy things first!
-(See: Voltage Drop in Headlights Power in Hex Connector).
+(See for instance: Voltage Drop in Headlights Power in Hex Connector).
 Make this connection right, eliminate the voltage drop, and you just may just be able forget about installing relays to bring the lights back up to full output!